The Collier County Sheriff’s Office’s annual back-to-school countdown is underway.

 - Airport-Pulling Road, north of Vanderbilt Beach Road

 - Golden Gate Boulevard, east of Big Cypress Elementary School

 - Oil Well Road, near Corkscrew Elementary School

 - Golden Gate Parkway, near 44th Street Southwest

 The seven-day countdown is a way to remind motorists that our roads will soon be filled with cars and buses filled with schoolchildren, and that school speed zones will be back in operation.

 It’s also a way to remind schoolchildren that they need to think about their own safety, whether they’re on the bus, on the sidewalk, at school, or with friends.

 During the first week of school deputies will be at the elementary school student drop-off lines to greet parents and arriving students.
 Elementary school deputies will also be at the student pick-up lines during dismissal, when parents pick up their child.

-Also during the first week of school deputies in marked patrol vehicles and in unmarked vehicles with their emergency lights flashing will be parked at school speed zones.
+Also during the first week of school deputies in marked patrol vehicles and in unmarked vehicles with their emergency lights flashing will be parked at the following school speed zones: